 Accessibility statements for third-party applications

 Liverpool City Council uses a number of third-party applications to deliver key online services to its customers.
-Map That is a third-party application supplied by Dynamic Maps used to support mapping functions.
+The libraries catalogue is a third-party application supplied by Capita Discovery and is used to support the library service.

 This accessibility statement outlines how accessible this application is and what measures being taken to improve its accessibility status.
 For information about the core content managed by us, please see the liverpool.gov.uk accessibility statement.